 Upon Nasheed's forced removal, protests immediately broke out throughout the archipelago, with thousands going out daily for protests in support of the constitutional government.
-In response, more than 2000 peaceful protesters were arrested-an extremely high number for a country with a population of barely 350,000-many suffering severe beatings at the hands of security forces (see Table 12 on page 79).
+In response, more than 2000 peaceful protesters were arrested-an extremely high number for a country with a population of barely 350,000-many suffering severe beatings at the hands of security forces.
 Amnesty International has described the situation in the Maldives as a "human rights crisis", documenting security force brutality and arbitrary arrests (Amnesty International, 2016a).
 Major leaders of Nasheed's party have been arrested on politically motivated charges and the media has been censored.